quentinglorieux/QFLlab/README.md

 - members: for detailled pages of each member
 - news: for the news of the homepage
 - research: to list the research topics
-- projects: to present recent research projects
+- projects: to present the recent research projects

 ### Member collection